MarcinZukowski/atari800/data/ext/README.md

 It can be enabled with `--enable-ext-lua` when running `configure`.
 Not all functionality is exposed in Lua, depending on the feedback and demand, more can easily be added.

- atari800 at the startup will look for files matching the [data/ext/*/init.lua](data/ext) pattern and execute them.
+ atari800 at the startup will look for files matching the `data/ext/*/init.lua` pattern (e.g. [data/ext/yoomp/init.lua](yoomp/init.lua)) and execute them.
 Check out those files for a lot of examples.

 Currently exposed basic APIs (see [ext-lua.c](../../src/ext-lua.c) for more details):